 Does your online store charge a sales tax?

 Since we are based in Massachusetts, we are required to 6.25% sales tax on all orders being shipped to a Massachusetts address.
-There are no tax fees for orders coming from other states or other countries.
-Foreign buyers, however, should research the customs fees to determine what additional fees they will have to pay upon receipt of their order.
+There are no tax fees for orders coming from other states.
+A sales tax (or VAT) is calculated for each country within the EU.
+A tax is also calculated for Australia.
+Other foreign buyers should research the customs fees to determine what additional fees they will have to pay upon receipt of their order.

 Why do you want both my phone number and my email address when I place an order?